osherjacobs/LabWork_Findings/vector5-lsass-goexec-pta.md

 ### Phase 0 — Starting Conditions

 Local Administrator credentials exist for WIN-ATTACK (192.168.1.83).
-The custom dump binary (getit2.exe) has been placed in C:\Windows\Tasks\ as part of assumed breach access.
+The custom dump binary (getit2.exe) has been placed in C:\Windows\Tasks\ {copied locally via an existing RDP session as part of the assumed breach access scenario}.
 No interactive session is open (see the remarks below re.
 Defender).
 All subsequent actions are executed remotely from Kali.

 getit2.exe is a custom C# binary targeting .NET Framework 4.8.
 It calls MiniDumpWriteDump directly via P/Invoke against dbghelp.dll.
 No LOLBins, no known tool signatures, no shellcode.
 Source not published — the point of this research is the detection, not the tool.
 The evasion is architectural: remove the LOLBin, call the API directly, deliver cleanly.